the-ahuja-lab/EvOlf/README.md

 5️⃣ Prediction_Output.csv <br>
 📌 **What it contains**: <br>
-The final predictions made by EvOlf, including interaction labels (0 or 1) and confidence scores. <br>
+The final predictions made by EvOlf include interaction labels (0 or 1) and confidence scores. <br>
 💡 **Why it matters**: This file tells you which ligand-receptor pairs are predicted to interact and with what level of confidence.

 ✅ Example of `Prediction_Output.csv`: